Chipdelmal/pyMSync/README.md

 ## To-Do

 * Relative-referenced M3U.
-* Test in Windows filesystems (only UNIX has been tested).
+* Test in Windows file-systems (only UNIX has been tested).

 <hr>